THE LIVING OCEAN

 The ocean regulates our climate, produces half the oxygen we breathe, and fuels the water cycle that produces rain and freshwater.
 It’s the blue heart of the planet, we should take care of our heart.
 We are all dependent on the marine ecosystems.

-After decades of overuse and pollution, these systems are under treat.
+After decades of overuse and pollution, these systems are under threat.
 One out of three fish stocks is overfished.
-Hundreds of thousands of marine mammals, seabirds, and sea turtles are captured each year, along with tens of millions of sharks.
+Hundreds of thousands of marine mammals, seabirds and sea turtles are captured each year, along with tens of millions of sharks.
 Half of all coral reefs and mangroves are gone.

 Now is the time to change this around and work together to ensure sustainable marine ecosystems.